cknoll/git-voting/README.md

 1. Power and sensitive knowledge for each entity must be divided sufficiently such that fraud is impossible without conspiration with other entities.
 1. Each entity must have strong rational incentives to comply with the rules and to report any attempts of conspiration ("immune system").

-## Assumptions:
+## Assumptions and Requirements:

+These assumptions serve to specify the environment on which the system operates.
+They are obviously unrealistic.
+This is to simplify the explanation of the system.
+Once the system is acknowledged to work under these assumptions, we can think about how to relax them.

+### Environmental Assumptions

-1. $N users want (and are entitled) to vote.
+1. $N < 100 users want (and are entitled) to vote.
-1. $N < 100.
-2. No user shall vote more than once.
-3. The fact of whether they voted can be public, the voting content shall be anonymous.
 4. There is a predefined time interval in which voting is allowed.
 5. Each user has an official email address (say `user-$i@voting.org`) to which they have exclusive access to.
 6. Each user can use git and gnupg.
 7. Every user has a pgp key-pair and the public key is known to everyone else and associated with this user.

+### Assumptions about Entities and their Relations

 9. There are five servers operated by independent actors that do not cooperate against the rules.
 In particular, they do not share unauthorized information among them nor with the public.
     - Server 1a (S1a)
     - Server 1b (S1b)